szilvia-csernus/book-cycle/README.md

 ## Product data

-I compiled a custom textbook list, converted it to json and wrote custom scripts to create stock data - generating prices and stock amounts randomly.
+I compiled a custom textbook list, converted it to JSON, and wrote custom scripts to create stock data, generating prices and stock amounts randomly.
 Finally, I used these files as `fixtures` to populate the database.

-The book pictures and details were taken from the publishers websites, a link pointing to the original site is provided for all books.
+The book pictures and details were taken from the publishers' websites, and a link pointing to the original site is provided for all books.

 ---